 Identifying Indoor Air Quality Issues in Your Home

-Now that you know the potential risks pertaining to air quality in your home, how do you know if your and your family are at risk?
-Knowing how to identify a number of signs that indicate poor indoor air quality and red flags to identify before the problem gets worse.
+Now that you know the potential risks pertaining to air quality in your home, how do you know if you and your family are at risk?
+Knowing how to identify a number of signs and red flags to identify before the problem gets worse is crucial.
 A few indicators to be aware of include:

 - Stuffy air

-- Allergy symptoms after remodel, refinishing, using new cleaning products, or using pesticides
+- Allergy symptoms after a remodel, refinishing, using new cleaning products, or using pesticides

 - Dirty climate control systems in your home

 - Mold and dust build up

 If this sounds like your home, it may be time to call a professional.
 Conducting air quality testing and analysis is the best way to assess your home’s indoor air quality and identify any potential concerns.

 Indoor air quality is a big issue for households everywhere.
-Luckily, there are many easy ways to improve it to keep you and your loved ones out of harm’s way.
+Luckily, you have many easy options to improve it and keep you and your loved ones out of harm’s way.
 While none of these methods are 100 percent foolproof, some preventative measures include: